manvirag/tech_learning_tinkering/hld/problems/authenticate_session_login_system_learning/readme.md

-## How does different type of authentication works ?
+## How does different type of authentication works ? ( this is source of truth )

 ### Different types of authentications